Ticketing Terms and Conditions

 If we are required by any COVID-19 government guidance or restrictions to cancel a performance, tickets may be exchanged or refunded as set out at section 2.3.

-The latest information regarding current venue restrictions and FAQ can be found here.
+The latest information regarding current venue restrictions, entry requirements and FAQ can be found here.

 2. Ticket sales